Dry Zone Botanic Gardens – Mirijjawila

 The Dry Zone Botanic Gardens – Mirijjawila is one of the five dedicated botanical gardens on the island and was only opened in 2013.

 MDBG located in Hambantota District has two entrances; one facing the Colombo – Kataragama new main road and the other the Beragama Road from Sooriyawewa – Hambantota main road.

-The botanical gardens’ purpose was to maintain the biodiversity of the area, while also providing a kaleidoscopic natural backdrop in an otherwise fast developing city.
-Although new, the gardens are known to possess a myriad species of plants, ranging from flowers, shrubs, and trees.
+The botanical gardens’ purpose was to maintain the biodiversity of the area, while also providing a kaleidoscopic natural backdrop in an otherwise fast-developing city.
+Although new, the gardens are known to possess myriad species of plants, ranging from flowers, shrubs, and trees.